-If your “saving calories” for your meal, then you’re setting a vulnerable landscape to overeat.
-Now listen… we all overeat at times.
-It’s part of life!
-However, if you’re anxious about the aftermath of overeating, then you’ll want to reassess.
+If you’re “saving calories” for your meal, then you’re setting a vulnerable landscape to eat past a comfortable level of fullness.
 Planning consistent meals and snacks throughout the days and hours leading up to a big meal will stabilize blood sugar, improve your mood, and keep you alert.
 As a result, you’ll be more inclined to make feel-good choices while listening to your innate feelings of fullness and satisfaction.

 With so much talk about health, nutrition, and food, we can easily head into the holidays with tunnel vision.
-Realize that the holidays are also a time to socialize and celebrate.
 While delicious food is a fun holiday feature, it does not have to be the sole priority of your holiday.
-Spend time catching up with family and friends.
-If you’re an introvert (like me!), then consider other dinner time activities like planning a group gift exchange or volunteering in the kitchen.
+Shift the focus away from food-centric activities by engaging in non-food-related holiday traditions.
+Whether it’s playing games, enjoying festive decorations, or participating in a group activity, finding alternative ways to celebrate can help alleviate some of the pressure surrounding meals.
+If you’re an introvert (like me!), then consider other dinner-time activities like planning a group gift exchange or volunteering in the kitchen.

 #5: Be Easy on Yourself